Elected to Division Two 1920

 In early May 2012 the board indicated that the owners wanted to change the club's colours from blue to red, considered a lucky colour in the far-east, where Vincent Tan planned to expand the club's appeal.
 After a storm of protest, the board hastily back-tracked but on 6 June it was announced that the rebranding would go ahead after all.
 The changes were to be part of a £100m investment programme that would include strengthening the playing squad, upgrading training facilities and expanding the City Ground.
 It would also pay off the historical £30m debt to Hammam's Langston Corporation, which very nearly brought the club down in 2009.
 The scale of the proposed investment mollified some supporters and prompted an emotional debate over whether branding should be more important than a club's history.

-If Tan's rebranding risked alienating supporters, no-one could complain when the "Red Dragons" as they were now styled finally won the Championship title after years of near-misses and Cardiff City finally took their place in the Premier League.
+If Tan's rebranding risked alienating fans, no-one could complain when the team finally won the Championship title in 2013 with room to spare after years of near-misses and Cardiff City finally took their place in the Premier League.

 - a The Official History of Cardiff City FC John Crooke 1992